Mk1806/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3. A program that prints the alphabet in lowercase, and then in uppercase.
 4. A program that prints the alphabet in lowercase except q and e.
 5. A program that prints single digit numbers of base 10 starting from 0.
+6. A program that prints all single digit numbers of base 10starting from 0.
+7. A program hat print lowercase alphabet in reverse.
+8. A program that prints all the numbers of base 16 in lowercase.
+9. A program that prints all possible combinations of singe-digit numbers.